· knowledge base

 Limitations of Scope

-- Mining via getwork over the Internet (getwork mining creates loss of work due to latency, packet loss, and stale shares).
+- Mining via getwork over the Internet (causes loss of work due to latency, packet loss, and stale shares).

-- Wireless networking (mining over wifi causes packet loss, regardless of operating system, especially in large deployments).
+- Wireless networking (causes packet loss, regardless of operating system, especially in large deployments).

 - GUI-based rig management (all required management is done through config files).

-- Support for dual-PSU systems (if any issue is resolved by using a single PSU, it is a hardware problem).
+- Dual-PSU systems (if any issue is resolved by using a single PSU, it is a hardware problem).

-- Self-regulating reboots (automating reboots does not fix any hardware, software, or configuration problem).
+- Self-regulating reboots (does not fix any hardware, software, or configuration problem).

-- Support for USB sticks and HDDs (non-SSD disks are slow during bootup and may cause iowait bottlenecks).
+- Installing on HDDs (HDDs are slow during bootup and may cause iowait bottlenecks).

 - At least 16gb SSD.